Emily Oster, PhD

 Getty Images

-To your question: One of the treatments that has good support is iron supplementation.
+To your question, one of the treatments that has good support is iron supplementation.
 There is at least one randomized trial that shows evidence of efficacy, and a number of supporting observational studies.
-A typical dose would be based on weight — 5 to 6 milligrams of iron per kilogram of weight per day.
-The studies are not very precise — they are fairly small, so the statistical power is not great — but the size of the effects are large.
+A typical dose would be based on weight: 5 to 6 milligrams of iron per kilogram of weight per day.
+The studies are not very precise — they are fairly small, so the statistical power is not great — but the size of the effects is large.

 Community Guidelines